-We always love welcoming an ambitious new restaurant to the Ithaca area, and this week the 14850 Dining Report is on east hill visiting the new Agava Restaurant.
-This new "southwest-inspired" eatery in the former home of Coyote Loco and Olivia is just a couple of months old, but has already won a loyal following with wood-fired-oven flatbreads, fish and seafood, tacos and burgers, with lots of fresh local ingredients all around.
+In the former home of Coyote Loco and Olivia, Agava has deservedly won a loyal following with wood-fired-oven flatbreads, fish and seafood, tacos and burgers, and salads and steaks, with lots of fresh local ingredients all around.

 Several seating areas include the large main room, with space for a couple of large groups, the bar area with a few cocktail tables and some comfortable seating, and a spacious patio that fills up fast on nice days.
 The wood-fired oven is in one corner of the dining room, with a few bar seats offering a ring-side view of the action.

-Don't miss the tacos, served three to a plate on soft corn tortillas, like the Lone Ranger, with grilled steak, and the Easy Rider, braised greens and black beans.
+Don't miss the tacos, served three to a plate on soft corn tortillas, like the Slow Rider, with braised beef and cabbage slaw, and the Hunky Dory, chorizo-spiced crispy tofu and potato.
 As you may have gathered, it's easy to enjoy a vegetarian or even vegan and gluten-free meal at Agava.
 Just double-check with your server to make sure there aren't any unexpected ingredients in what you're contemplating ordering.

-The bar offers local wines and beers, from nearby Six Mile Creek Winery, Ithaca Beer, and Roosterfish Brewing in Watkins Glen, as well as a creative cocktail list that begins with a tasty and generous $5 margarita.
-The smoked margarita adds a smokier tequila and smoked salt on the rim, and bartenders are inventing new drinks like a minty version of the John Daly, already a boozy adaptation of an Arnold Palmer.
+The bar offers local wines and beers, from nearby Six Mile Creek, Sheldrake Point, and Keuka Lake Vineyards, Ithaca Beer and Southern Tier, as well as a creative cocktail list that begins with a tasty and generous $7 margarita.
+The "charred" margarita adds a smokier tequila and smoked salt on the rim, and bartenders are always inventing new drinks like a minty version of the John Daly, already a boozy adaptation of an Arnold Palmer.

-They're open from lunch to late-night, 11am to midnight weekdays and 10am to midnight on weekends with brunch on Saturday and Sunday.
+They're open from lunch to late-night, with brunch on Saturday and Sunday and live music several times a month.
 Plan on spending $10-25 per person on a meal.
 Find Agava at 381 Pine Tree Road next to East Hill Plaza and at agavarestaurant.com, or call 607-319-4366 and tell them you heard about them here.